A Local, Independent, Calgary Band.

 The Frontiers is a project lead by Drew Jones formerly known as “Sealegs”.
 As Sealegs, and now as The Frontiers, the boys continue to sell out venues in Calgary, greater Alberta and eastern British Columbia.

-The group consists of: Drew Jones: vocals/rhythm guitar, Jeff Towers: percussion, Ethan Dalen: bass, Mike Kissinger: fiddle and Mike Fournier: electric guitar
+The group consists of: Drew Jones: vocals/rhythm guitar, Sean Hamilton: percussion, Ethan Dalen: bass, Mike Kissinger: fiddle and Mike Fournier: electric guitar

 Jones has 12+ years professionally song writing and holds an endorsement by Godin Guitars – formerly in a group with Andy Shauf (Arts and Crafts) and Teen Daze (Vancouver).
-Towers holds a sponsorship by Mapex drums and has been professionally drumming for over 20 years.
+Hamilton is a Calgary staple, playing in over 4 bands and refining his skills for years.
 Fournier has rougly 30 years experience on guitar, with 10 years gigging experience in professional bands.
 Dalen and Kissinger have been active musicians since childhood, with Kissinger playing fiddle starting at a very young age and continuing to craft his trade with The Calgary Fiddlers for years.

 “The Frontiers have an immediate connection with the audience, their energy and spirit is instantly absorbed by the crowd even before you get a chance to dive in to their talent and synergy as a group.
 A must see!” – Director, Big Winter Classic (Calgary)